Economic Freedom Fighters v Speaker of the National Assembly

-Economic Freedom Fighters v Speaker of the National Assembly and Others; Democratic Alliance v Speaker of the National Assembly and Others [2016] ZACC 11 is a major judgment of the Constitutional Court of South Africa which finds that President Jacob Zuma breached the South African Constitution by failing to implement the recommendations in the Public Protector's Nkandla report.
+Economic Freedom Fighters v Speaker of the National Assembly and Others; Democratic Alliance v Speaker of the National Assembly and Others [2016] ZACC 11 is an important judgment of the Constitutional Court of South Africa which finds that President Jacob Zuma breached the South African Constitution by failing to implement the recommendations in the Public Protector's Nkandla report.

 Background

 In 2009, during President Zuma's first term, his Nkandla homestead was extensively renovated and upgraded.
 The Presidency said these were lawful security upgrades.
 However, it soon emerged that the upgrades included non-security features like a swimming pool and cattle kraal.
 The Public Protector, Thuli Madonsela, began an investigation into the apparent misuse of state resources.
 On 19 March 2014, she released her so-called Nkandla report, which found that some of the upgrades were unlawful and recommended that President Zuma pay back the money used for them.

 The report proved highly controversial, as Zuma and his ANC government refused to act on it and questioned its legitimacy.
 On three occasions during 2014, the Presidency wrote letters to the Public Protector taking a skeptical attitude to the report.
 On 14 August 2014 Zuma said he would allow Parliament, and the Minister of Police, to determine what remedial steps, if any, he should take.
 He later denied that the Public Protector's recommendations were legally binding.
 Zuma's evasiveness led to severe and widespread criticism, including by opposition parties the Economic Freedom Fighters and Democratic Alliance.
 EFF MPs frequently interrupted parliamentary proceedings to demand that Zuma "pay back the money", leading to confrontations between them and Speaker of the National Assembly Baleka Mbete, considered by some to be partial to Zuma in her management of parliamentary proceedings.
 On one such occasion, at Zuma's 2015 State of the Nation address, these interruptions led to brawl between MPs and security personnel and a subsequent court action (which was decided against the government).
 When Zuma appeared in Parliament he repeatedly ignored or laughed off questions about Nkandla.
 Eventually the EFF announced, in May 2015, that it would file a court application to compel Zuma to act on the Public Protector's report.
 The DA filed a similar application shortly thereafter.As anticipated, the ANC-controlled National Assembly constituted an ad hoc committee to conduct a parallel investigative process led by Minister of Police Nathi Nhleko, whose report, released in August 2015, purported to "exonerate" Zuma.
 This report was adopted by Parliament on 18 August 2015.
 On this basis, Zuma continued to ignore the Public Protector's recommendations.

 On 8 October 2015 the Supreme Court of Appeal of South Africa handed down a judgment in a separate matter (namely SABC v DA, about the Hlaudi Motsoeneng saga) that found the Public Protector's reports are legally binding.
 In doing so the Court reversed the High Court, whose judgment on 24 October 2014 had said the reports are merely advisory.